Elephants at Periyar Wildlife Sanctuary.

 A lovely home style accommodation at Cherai Beach.

 2. Not making up your mind about Clinical or leisure experience.

 Why so, you wonder?
 Why can’t I have a clinical grade Ayurveda treatment and stay at a fancy place with the legendary Kerala seafood on the menu, the bar close at hand and a nice pool to splash around in.

 Ayurveda works on the body, the mind and the spirit.

 An Ayurvedic treatment is time to rest all three and go inward, face what’s coming up, process through it , restore the energy channels, get a new lease on life, literally.

-Easily digestible vegetarian food, gentle yoga, restrictions on getting wet, swimming, avoiding sex, and putting away digital distractions are all important part of a thorough healing.
+At a Panchakarma retreat, easily digestible vegetarian food, gentle yoga, restrictions on getting wet, swimming, avoiding sex, and putting away digital distractions are all important part of a thorough healing.